 |How satisfied are you with your current job role?

-By using open ended questions, the researcher gets to understand the true feelings their respondents have.
-They have an element that will give you information about different thought processes across your clientele, troubleshooting suggestions, get a peek into their inhibitions too.
+By using these leading questions, the researcher understands the respondents’ true feelings.
+They have an element that will give you information about different thought processes across your clientele, troubleshooting suggestions, and getting a peek into their inhibitions too.

-- The open ended question and close ended questions are different tasks for respondents.
-In the open-ended task, respondents write down what is readily available in their minds, whereas in the close ended questions task we have respondents focus their “attention on specific responses chosen by the investigator,” (Converse and Presser, 1986).
+- The open-ended and closed-ended questions are different tasks for respondents.
+In the open-ended task, respondents write down what is readily available in their minds.
+In the close-ended question task, respondents focus their “attention on specific responses chosen by the investigator” (Converse and Presser, 1986).

 - Asking the same question in these two different formats will almost always produce different results.
 Many investigators have demonstrated this over several decades.

 - Few respondents are going to select the “Other” category and enter responses that are different from the answer choices that are listed.